lalitshankarchowdhury/BriskAudio/Readme.md

-A low latency cross-platform audio API.
+A low-latency cross-platform audio API.

-Currently it can enumerate audio endpoints.
+Currently it can enumerate audio endpoints on Windows.